chadgevans/Faculty_Trends_etc/Faculty_Trends_etc.md

 While our understanding of non-tenure track faculty has grown considerably in the last decade, there is still much we do not know about these important academic laborers and the institutions that employ them.
 For one, non-tenured faculty have very different job experiences, working conditions, motivations, and disciplinary backgrounds.
 Yet, researchers commonly analyze contingent faculty as one homogeneous block.
 As a result, our body of knowledge is tailored to non-tenure track faculty in the aggregate, ignoring important subclasses with different work motivations and experiences.
 Researchers also commonly assume that adjuncts work exclusively in the domain of instruction.
 In this reasoning, postsecondary institutions hire adjuncts to temporarily fill in when their course registrations periodically fill up.
 We do not dispute that instruction is the principle activity of adjuncts.
 However, it is important to recognize that adjuncts often take on broader responsbilities in their institutions and some even work principally in administration and research, not instruction per se.
 Exploring the non-instruction contributions of non-tenure track faculty is something overlooked by most researchers.
 This study gives broad consideration to adjuncts of all work activities.

 Another limitation of earlier research is its overwelming focus on degree-granting, non-medical institutions.
 Medical institutions, it is true, use non-tenure track categories of faculty in ways different from all other departments.
 However, as we aim to establish the growth of adjuncts across all of postsecondary institutions, we have included medical adjuncts whenever possible.
-We also, important, factor in institutions that do not grant degrees.
+We also, importantly, factor in institutions that do not grant degrees.
 Non-degree-granting institutions consititue a large segment of postsecondary education (about 1/3 of institutions today) and they are a key pathway to facilitate access to advanced higher education.
 Yet, research often fails to consider the activities and growth of adjuncts in these important institutions.

 This paper principally investigates the growth of adjuncts in higher education, but it also does much more.
 As the employment of adjunct faculty is viewed largely as a cost-savings strategy, we examine the latest financial data to gain an understanding of how postsecondary institutions allocate resources and how these expenses have shifted over time.
 Next, we examine the institutional context of higher education, exploring how postsecondary institutions have evolved over the last decades.
 It is well-known that 2-year and community colleges have grown over the last decades (and we document these trends), but other instiutional characteristics have shifted as well and these merit further investigation.
 Thirdly, along various institutional and labor dimensions, we examine how the proportion of non-tenure track faculty has changed over time.
 In other words, we examine how the proportion of adjuncts has grown over time in different ways.
-In the final section of this report, we examine important typologies for conceptualizing and analyzing non-tenure track faculty, their demographic characteristics and work conditions.

 ### Research Questions

-In short, our main research questions center around the following themes: 1.
-How are expenses in higher education distributed and how has that changed over time?
-2. How has the institutional landscape (and institutional characteristics) shifted over the last decades?
-3. In which kinds of institutions has the growth in the proportion of non-tenure track faculty been most prominent?
-4. Who are the Non-Tenure Track Faculty, where are they, and what is the nature of their work conditions?
+In short, our main research questions center around the following themes: 1) How are expenses in higher education distributed and how has that changed over time?
+2) How has the institutional landscape (and institutional characteristics) shifted over the last decades?
+3) In which kinds of institutions has the growth in the proportion of non-tenure track faculty been most prominent?

 Data
 ----